-This guide for a day trip to Malibu contains affiliate links.
+This list of 6 best things to do in Malibu contains affiliate links.

-One of the highlights of our trip to LA, was our day trip to Malibu.
+One of the highlights of our trip to LA, was definitely our day trip to Malibu.

 The ideal antidote to the busy crowds of downtown LA, our Malibu day trip was an incredibly relaxing, invigorating and fun one.
 If anything, we only wish that we’d been able to stay a little longer.

-Below is our guide on how to plan your own Malibu day trip, complete with paddle boarding, hiking and even exploring a long-forgotten Roman villa.
+Below is our list of the 6 best things to do in Malibu, CA – including paddle boarding, hiking and exploring a long-forgotten Roman villa.
 Curious to know more about what to do in Malibu?
 Read on.

 1. Head to Malibu Pier

-Unlike the busy, fairground pier found in Santa Monica, Malibu Pier is a laid-back oasis and a perfect addition to any day trip to Malibu.
+Unlike the busy, fairground pier found in Santa Monica, Malibu Pier is a laid-back oasis and a visit here definitely comes top of any list of best things to do in Malibu.

 Not only incredibly quaint, the pier is also adjacent to Surfrider Beach; a surfers paradise boasting 300 yards of surf thanks to the three point break in the waves.
 It’s a great place to stop and watch locals grab their boards and ride out into the ocean.

 It’s a real pleasure to wander down Malibu’s pier – the salty sea air helping to banish any of the humidity found in LA.
 Grab an ice-cream from Malibu Farm Pier Cafe and sit and watch as fishermen cast their nets.
 The pier is also dotted with some lovely boutique shops, offering local produce and gifts.